Before Your SESSION:

 3. Practice good hygiene and please shower!
 Clean skin is easier and more sanitary to work with, but avoid scrubbing and exfoliating too much as new skin is fragile and more difficult to work on.
 Light exercise before your session is ok, just avoid anything strenuous that may cause muscle strain, soreness, and discomfort.

 5. Unless shaving is routine hygiene for you, please avoid doing so in the days leading up to your appointment.
-The area to be tattooed must be shaved and it’s best to let the artist do this just prior to tattooing.
-The area must be smooth for applying the stencil and preventing irritation while wiping the skin.
+Your artist will do this right before the tattoo as the area must be smooth for applying the stencil and preventing irritation while wiping the skin.
 For longer hair, a buzz is always appreciated, but not necessary!

-6. Dress appropriately for comfort and for the location of your tattoo!
+6. Dress appropriately for comfort and the location of your tattoo!
 Go for loose-fitting clothing that won’t irritate or restrict movement during your session.
-If you’re one who gets cold easy, bringing warm clothing or a blanket are helpful to keep you warm (and still) during your tattoo.
+If you get cold easy, warm clothing or a blanket are helpful to keep you warm (and still) during your tattoo.

 7. Avoid tanning and please don’t show up to your appointment with damaged or traumatized skin.
 Cuts, burns, bruises, or peeling skin etc. will complicate both the application of the tattoo and healing process.
-If this is the case please let your artist know ahead of time and your appointment will likely be postponed until the skin has healed.
+Please let your artist know ahead of time of any skin issues and your appointment will likely be postponed until the skin has healed.

 8. Tattoos hurt.
 We all have our way of coping with pain, but please do not show up to your appointment under the influence of drugs and/or alcohol.
 Being under the influence during your session can lead to a number of issues, but most importantly alcohol thins your blood and can cause complications during the tattoo process.
 If you plan to use a numbing cream please let your artist know and apply at least one hour before your session.